LucHermitte/vim-compil-hints/README.md

 - WIP: Permit to inject a different text to display in balloons (in grepping cases)
 - Add a real option to inject `linehl` to signs
 - Clean cached contexts from qf list no longer available with `c:older`
-- Speed up sign unplacing, which is oddly much slower that placing signs.

 ## Notes and other implementation details
 * It doesn't copy `getqflist()` for balloon, but always fetch the last version